peyo/dtc-and-vin-data/README.md

 # Beep beep.

-You can find Diagnotic Trouble Codes (DTC) in this repo, also used commonly with OBD-II.
+You can find Diagnotic Trouble Codes (DTC) in this repo.
+DTC is a commonly interchanged term with OBD-II.
 You can also find World Manufacturer Identifiers (WMI) found within Vehicle Identifier Numbers (VIN).

 ## Currently available data